jonathanmorgan/context_text/README.md

 - activate your virtualenv if you are using one.
 - install django using pip: `(sudo) pip install django`

-As you install the different github projects that make up sourcenet, you'll need to also install the Python packages they require.
+As you install the different github projects that make up context_text, you'll need to also install the Python packages they require.

 The most efficient way to do this is to use the `requirements.txt` file in each project.
-For example, inside the sourcenet project, the requirements.txt file is a list of all the Python packages that sourcenet needs to function.
+For example, inside the context_text project, the requirements.txt file is a list of all the Python packages that context_text needs to function.
 It is the up-to-date list of what you need.
 It assumes you will use postgresql and so includes psycopg2.
 To install requirements using requirements.txt from this repository:

 - activate your virtualenv if you are using one.
 - install django using pip: `(sudo) pip install django`
-- continue on in this guide until you have downloaded and installed sourcenet from github, then:
+- continue on in this guide until you have downloaded and installed context_text from github, then:
-- `(sudo) pip install -r sourcenet/requirements.txt`
+- `(sudo) pip install -r context_text/requirements.txt`
-- you could also just grab requirements.txt from github on its own, then use the above command right now!: [https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt](https://github.com/jonathanmorgan/sourcenet/blob/master/requirements.txt)
+- you could also just grab requirements.txt from github on its own, then use the above command right now!: [https://github.com/jonathanmorgan/context_text/blob/master/requirements.txt](https://github.com/jonathanmorgan/context_text/blob/master/requirements.txt)

-For reference, below are some of the main packages sourcenet uses, but this list is not up-to-date, and I'd recommend just using requirements.txt files to install packages, rather than installing them individually.
+For reference, below are some of the main packages context_text uses, but this list is not up-to-date, and I'd recommend just using requirements.txt files to install packages, rather than installing them individually.

 - required python packages (install with pip):